Biography and Philosophy

 The College of Business Administration was able to acquire the largest gift in university history

-, a "transformative" $25 million donation from prominent business leader William Franke.
+, a "transformative" $25 million donation from prominent business leader William A. Franke.
 The college was renamed The W.A.
 Franke College of Business, and the gift is being used for scholarships, faculty development and program development.
 Franke is especially interested in recruiting and retaining underrepresented and first-generation students into the business college.

 Trailblazing new pathways to a college degree